Courage: Western traditions

 In De Officiis Ministrorum, Ambrose echoes Cicero in holding reservations regarding those who exhibit courage without yet having demonstrated a general moral balance.
 Ambrose held that fortitude without justice occasions injustice; since the stronger a man is the more ready to oppress the weaker.

 Courage is a natural virtue which Saint Augustine did not consider a virtue for Christians.

 Eastern traditions

 The Tao Te Ching contends that courage is derived from love (慈故能勇) translated as: "From love one gains courage."

 In Hindu tradition, Courage (shauriya) / Bravery (dhairya), and Patience (taamasa) appear as the first two of ten characteristics (lakshana) of dharma in the Hindu Manusmṛti, alongside forgiveness (kshama), tolerance (dama), honesty (asthaya), physical restraint (indriya nigraha), cleanliness (shouchya), perceptiveness (dhi), knowledge (vidhya), truthfulness (satya), and control of anger (akrodha).

-Islamic beliefs also present courage and self-control as a key factors in facing the Devil (both internally and externally).
+Islamic beliefs also present courage and self-control as key factors in facing the Devil (both internally and externally).
 Many have this belief because of the courage the Prophets of the past displayed (through peace and patience), despite there being people who despised them.